MetPX/sarracenia/doc/Email_Ingesting_With_Sarracenia.rst

 Email is an easy way to route data between servers.
-Using the Post Office Protocol (POP3) and Internet Message Access Protocol (IMAP), email files can be disseminated through Sarracenia by extending the polling anddownloading functions.
+Using the Post Office Protocol (POP3) and Internet Message Access Protocol (IMAP), email files can be disseminated through Sarracenia by extending the polling and downloading functions.

 .. contents::